-I have to say that the trapezius is a muscle that could grow relatively fast for most people.
-It’s a tough muscle, full of androgenic receptors and with very favorable insertions for heavy and frequent training.
-It also has very good blood supply.
-Over-training the traps is hard, although not impossible.
+The trapezius is a muscle that could grow relatively fast for most people.
+It’s a “brah” made of tough filaments and full of androgenic receptors.
+In addition, it has very favorable insertions for heavy and frequent training.
+The blood supply to the area is also very good.
+As a result, over-training the traps is hard, although not impossible.

-In addition, you will rarely see a bodybuilder with weak traps on professional stage.
-That’s because anabolic steroids make the traps explode right away.
+In addition, you will rarely see a bodybuilder with weak traps on the professional stage because anabolic steroids make the traps explode right away.

-For example, the squat sucks big time for people with exceptionally long femurs.
-Whatever the experts say, that’s a fact of life.
-Long legs and short torso make the back squat a hip/glutes/lower back exercise.
-Therefore, you may be thinking that your legs cannot grow because of genetics, while the actual culprit is improper exercise choice.
+For example, the squat is more difficult for people with exceptionally long femurs.
+Long legs coupled with a short torso make the back squat a hip/glute/lower back exercise.
+You may be thinking that your legs cannot grow because of genetics when the actual culprit is your technique and/or exercise selection.

-On the other hand, people with long and dominant biceps and triceps can use those as bullies during push and pull movements.
+On the other hand, people with long and dominant biceps and triceps can use them as bullies during push and pull movements.
 Those lifters are usually part of the T-rex arms crew.
-At least, those are my observations.

-Muscle groups with short muscle bellies have less potential to grow, if any.
+Muscle groups with short muscle bellies have less potential to grow.

-The traps have potential to grow because they allow for frequent heavy training.
+The traps have a good potential for growth because they allow for frequent heavy training.

 The calves, forearms and hamstrings could be very stubborn body parts.